Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Experiments

-\section{Discussion}
+\subsection{Discussion}

-By looking at Figure \ref{fig:baseline_test}, it can be noticed that the standard deviations of the response times are always higher than the processing times: this may be due to fluctuations in the speed of the network.
+By looking at Figure \ref{fig:baseline_test} (Baseline test), it can be noticed that the standard deviations of the response times are always higher than the processing times: this may be due to fluctuations in the speed of the network.
 Also, when performing the Baseline test with the greatest payload, the average response time reached a value of $189$~ms, while the average server processing time was $107.4$~ms. This difference is mainly due to the network latency that strongly influences the response time.
-However, this test suggests that, even in the worst-case scenario (i.e., with the highest payload size), the performance of the system under a normal load (i.e., non-overlapping requests) guarantees a high level of satisfaction of the user interacting with the system.
+However, this test suggests that, even in the worst-case scenario (i.e., with the largest payload size), the performance of the system under a normal load (i.e., non-overlapping requests) guarantees a high level of satisfaction of the user interacting with the system since values are below the acceptability threshold.

-From Figure \ref{fig:scalability_test_0}, it is immediate to notice that, as in the previous test, the standard deviations of average response times are always higher than those of average server processing time.
-When considering the average response time, the threshold of one second is reached with approximately $20$ simultaneous requests, while the average server processing time reaches the threshold with around $50$ contemporary requests.
+From Figure \ref{fig:scalability_test_0} (Scalability test), it is immediate to notice that, as in the previous test, the standard deviations of average response times are always higher than those of average server processing time.
+When considering the average response time, the one-second acceptability threshold is reached with approximately $20$ simultaneous requests, while the average server processing time reaches the acceptability threshold with around $50$ contemporary requests.
 Measuring the server processing time shall be interpreted as a limit situation to measure how the system will behave in case no network delay is present (simulating the case of a local server).

-Observing the results in Figure \ref{fig:scalability_test_10}, in addition to the huge difference between the standard deviations, it can be seen how the average response time reaches the threshold with around $250$ requests distributed over a $10$ seconds period, while the average server processing time tends to stabilize at around $450$~ms. This is since the server can manage up to a certain number of contemporary requests and those arriving after are queued and they have to wait some time before being processed.
+Observing the results in Figure \ref{fig:scalability_test_10} (Scalability test), in addition to the huge difference between the standard deviations, it can be seen how the average response time reaches the threshold with around $250$ requests distributed over a $10$ seconds period, while the average server processing time tends to stabilize at around $450$~ms. This is because the server can manage up to a certain number of contemporary requests, and those arriving after are queued and have to wait for some time before being processed.
 The server processing time, measured from the first to the last instruction executed by the server, tends to be constant.
 Delays are mostly due to the network and the queuing mechanism for managing a huge number of concurrent requests.